KingPsychopath/front-end/JavaScript/First Steps/Tic Tac Toe/README.md

 - On each turn:
   - Retrieve the square you want to play in
   - Set the square's text to your player's symbol

+## Usage Instructions

+1. Clone the repository
+2. Open the `index.html` file in your browser
+3. Play the game!
+4. Refresh the page to play again
+5. Enjoy!